AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: Introduction

-We focus on individual NAS search for large tabular data because of its ability to leverage multiple compute nodes to find high-performing neural networks.
-Specifically, we adopt aging evolution (AgE) \cite{real_regularized_2018}, a parallel NAS method that generates a population of neural architectures, training them concurrently using multiple nodes, and improves the population by performing mutations on the existing architectures within a population.
-To reduce the training time of each architecture, we utilize the widely used distributed data-parallel training technique.
-In this approach, the large training data is split into shards and distributed to multiple processing units.
-Multiple models with the same architecture are trained on different data shards, and the gradients from each model are averaged and used to update the weights of all the models.
-Combining an individual NAS search method with distributed data-parallel training is a challenging task because the combination of the two methods requires nested parallelism.
-Moreover, the distributed data parallelism requires data-set-specific tuning of parallelism, learning rate, and batch size in order to maintain accuracy and reduce training time.
 To that end, we make the following contributions: \begin{itemize} \item We develop AgEBO-Tabular, a joint neural architecture and hyperparameter search that combines aging evolution (AgE), a parallel NAS method \cite{real_regularized_2018} for searching the neural architecture space, and an asynchronous Bayesian optimization method for tuning the hyperparameters of data-parallel training.
-AgEBO-Tabular searches the architecture space and the hyperparameters of data-parallel training simultaneously. \item We evaluate the efficacy of the proposed approach on four large tabular data sets and show that AgE with the autotuned data-parallel training outperforms the accuracy of the AgE method by an order of magnitude less computation time. \item We demonstrate that an automatically discovered single neural network model is faster than the state-of-the-art automatically generated ensemble models with respect to inference speed by two orders of magnitude. \end{itemize} The novelty of our work is fourfold: developing a new method for joint neural architecture and hyperparameter search, accelerating NAS with data-parallel training, using asynchronous Bayesian optimization for tuning the hyperparameters of data-parallel training, and advancing the state-of-the-art in the design of DNNs for large tabular data.
+AgEBO-Tabular searches the architecture space and the hyperparameters of data-parallel training simultaneously. \item We evaluate the efficacy of the proposed approach on two large tabular data sets from ECP-CANDLE benchmarks and show that AgEBO outperforms the accuracy of the AgE and discovers architectures that are faster to train. \item We show that models produced by AgEBO outperform the manually designed models on the two ECP-CANDLE benchmark data sets. \end{itemize} The novelty of our work is fourfold: developing a new method for joint neural architecture and hyperparameter search, accelerating NAS with data-parallel training, using asynchronous Bayesian optimization for tuning the hyperparameters of data-parallel training, and advancing the state-of-the-art in the design of DNNs for large tabular data.